plantgenomicslab/BCH709/index.md

 ~~~
 The website theme was adapted from the original by [Data Carpentry](https://datacarpentry.org/).
 The infrastructure, including adventure-time and docker-browser-server, was built by @maxogden and @mafintosh.
 The setup of this app was based on the get-dat adventure.
 This adventure was made by Richard Smith-Unna.
 The lecture materials were crafted by Won Yim.
 This work is licensed under a Creative Commons 4.0 International License.
-Creative Commons License
 ~~~